Away

 the wassail was a drink, made of mulled ale, curdled cream, roasted

-apples, eggs, cloves, ginger, nutmeg and sugar, served from huge bowls.
+apples, eggs, cloves, ginger, nutmeg and sugar, served from huge cups or

-Wassailing was traditionally done on New Year's Eve and Twelfth Night,
+bowls.
+Wassailing was traditionally done on New Year's Eve and Twelfth

-but some rich people drank Wassail on all the 12 days of Christmas!
-The
+Night, but some rich people drank wassail on all the 12 days of

-Wassail drink mixture was sometimes called 'Lamb's Wool', because of the
+Christmas.
+The wassail drink mixture was sometimes called 'Lamb's Wool,”

-pulp of the roasted apples looked all frothy and a bit like Lambs Wool!
+because of the pulp of the roasted apples looked all frothy and a bit

-great deal of ceremony developed around the custom of drinking wassail.
+the centuries, a great deal of ceremony developed around the custom of

-Merrymakers carried the wassail bowl into a room with a great fanfare
+drinking wassail.
+Merrymakers carried the wassail bowl into a room with

-while singing a traditional carol about the drink, and finally, they
+great fanfare while singing a traditional carol about the drink, and

 The